clayton-knapp/restaurant-reviewer/README.md

 - Stop user adding their own likes √

 - Stop user from upvoting a review more than once
+    - would have to track a history of user upvotes
+    - or have an upvotes table with user ids to compare to

-- Stop user from leaving more than one review for a restaurant
+- Stop user from leaving more than one review for a restaurant √

 ON LOAD
 Query all reviews for that restaurant